PhD Candidate in AI for Databases

 Salary and conditions

-PhD candidates are remunerated in code 1017 and are normally remunerated at gross from NOK 491 200 per annum before tax, however it may be negotiable (increased) depending on high level of qualifications and research experience of the candidate.
+As a PhD candidate (code 1017) you are normally paid from NOK 501 200 per annum before tax, depending on qualifications and seniority.
 From the salary, 2% is deducted as a contribution to the Norwegian Public Service Pension Fund.

 The period of employment is 3 years.

-Appointment to a PhD position requires that you are admitted to the PhD programme in PhD programme in Computer Science within three months of employment, and that you participate in an organized PhD programme during the employment period.
+Appointment to a PhD position requires that you are admitted to the PhD programme in Computer Science within three months of employment, and that you participate in an organized PhD programme during the employment period.

 The engagement is to be made in accordance with the regulations in force concerning State Employees and Civil Servants, and the acts relating to Control of the Export of Strategic Goods, Services and Technology.
 Candidates who by assessment of the application and attachment are seen to conflict with the criteria in the latter law will be prohibited from recruitment to NTNU.
 After the appointment you must assume that there may be changes in the area of work.